markcellus/scroll-js/README.md

 ## Event Listening

-With this library you can listen in on native scroll events.
+With this library you can listen in on native scroll events the same way you would if a user was scrolling the page with a mouse or touch event.

 ```javascript
 var scroll = new Scroll({